galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ---
 layout: tutorial_hands_on
 logo: "Galrollup"
-title: "People, resource inputs and project outputs: A descriptive guide to the Galaxy project"
+title: "Field guide to the Galaxy project"
+summary: "People, resource inputs and project outputs.
+Work in progress.
+Please help make it better?"
 questions:
   - "What are the main identifiable project components?"
   - "How do they all fit together?"